India at the Crossroads

-SASA Tenth Anniversary Conference
+SASA Eleventh Anniversary Conference

 From its beginnings over two millennia ago all the way to the present day Indic societies have proven to be innovative in all fields of human endeavor – theology, mathematics, philosophy, literature, economics, etc. Today its impact can be found everywhere, not just in well-established Indic cultural zones.
 The South Asian diaspora is transforming and improving societies in worldwide.